yukinying/connect-strictenjs/README.md

 // ... other logics that render the pages
 ```

-Sample code could be found in the example directory.
+Sample code could be found in the examples directory.